jaketreacher/docker-media-stack/docs/tutorial/using-images.md

     You'll notice that we're unable to connect.

     Athough the container exposes the port 8989, but we haven't published this to our host machine.
-Ports are published when we create a container, not when we start it.

 3. Exit the container (ctrl+c) and let's run try again:
     ```